IHEC/ihec-assay-standards/bs_call/README.md

     samtools view -h my_aligned.bam chr1 | bs_call -r my_reference.fasta -p -L5 -n my_sample_name | bcftools convert -o mysample_chr1.bcf -O b

-This command assumes you have samtools and bcftools already installed on your system.
+This command assumes that you have samtools and bcftools already installed on your system.

-The parameters configured are -p (Paired End Data) -L5 (5 bases to trim from left of read pair).
+The parameters configured for this example are -p (Paired End Data) and -L5 (5 bases to trim from left of read pair).

 ---------